automl/Auto-PyTorch/README.md

 ## Contact

-Auto-PyTorch is developed by the [AutoML Group of the University of Freiburg](http://www.automl.org/).
+Auto-PyTorch is developed by the [AutoML Groups of the University of Freiburg and Hannover](http://www.automl.org/).